metal-stack/metalctl/docs/metalctl_image_create.md

                                metalctl machine list -o template --template "{{ .id }}:{{ .size.id  }}"

-  -u, --url string             api server address.
-Can be specified with METALCTL_URL environment variable.
       --yes-i-really-mean-it   skips security prompts (which can be dangerous to set blindly because actions can lead to data loss or additional costs)
 ```